Right Honourable Justin Trudeau

 We, the undersigned organizations, are writing to you on International Women’s Day to recognize your government’s notable contributions to date to ending gender-based violence, and to call for you to go further and develop a National Action Plan to Prevent and Address Gender-Based Violence in Canada.

 We engage with Minister Monsef’s office on this matter and welcome opportunities to meet and engage with her and Status of Women officials.
 We are writing to you at this time however Prime Minister since this is an area needing considerable senior level effort and commitment to bring together all levels of government in the country.
-As such it is vital that you bring your determined leadership and explicit personal support to this vital endeavor.
+As such it is vital that you bring your determined leadership and explicit personal support to this vital endeavour.

 We acknowledge the crucial steps your government has taken to address gender-based violence in Canada, including the development of the Strategy to Prevent and Address Gender-Based Violence, the National Housing Strategy, and the Promising Practices to Support Survivors and their Families funding initiative.